 - Serving as a conduit between Skagit communities and SC2 scientists to assist in the development of adaptation strategies.

 SC2 collaborates across disciplines to help understand and quantify the impacts of a changing climate.
 We pool our funding, expertise and research to improve the accuracy of our findings.
 We conduct meaningful analyses that can point out where communities are vulnerable and we can help provide information that allows decision-makers to weigh various options.

 We respond to the local communities and integrate their concerns and inquiries into our research initiatives.
 We present our findings and correct inaccuracies in the data and the findings based on feedback from those with additional information.

 We are a bridge between state efforts and directions on climate change and local, on-the-ground efforts.
 SC2 can help Skagit Basin communities apply Washington State policy recommendations by localizing data and information to be relevant for decision-makers and communities.

 We reach out to decision-makers and stakeholders with our findings by providing important information to cities, utilities, farmers, and businesses that seem vulnerable to us based on the research and information available to us.
 Decision-makers can determine what is or isn’t of use to them as they move forward or work with us to refine or improve our work to be more relevant or useful.

 We are dedicated to high-quality, objective science that can be used confidently by Skagit basin communities, leaders, stakeholders and decision-makers.
 We seek to make our findings available on-line and to publish in peer-reviewed publications for evaluation by scientists and other interested parties.

-We have wide-ranging expertise and come from federal, municipal, tribal, university and non-profit organizations.
+We have wide-ranging expertise.
 We specialize in topics ranging from climate variability and glacial history to hydrology and fisheries biology.
 Many of us call the Skagit basin home and most of us spend hours and hours in the field conducting our research.